Staff profile

 Teaching responsibilities

-I have also used my experience and accreditation as a clinical exercise physiologist in the leadership and development of the new clinical exercise science MSc.
+I have also used my experience and accreditation as a clinical exercise physiologist in the leadership and development of the new clinical exercise science MSc which I module lead and contribute in various areas.

 Professional interests

-My main professional interests are centred mainly on understanding recovery and the impact of reduced respiratory function has upon patient quality of life, with a focus on developing bespoke approaches to improve patient outcomes.
+My main professional interests are centred mainly on understanding recovery and the impact reduced respiratory function has on patient quality of life, with a focus on developing bespoke approaches to improve patient outcomes.

 Research interests